Cruising La Crosse

 "Well, there aren't the riots and tear gas and all," he said.
 "But you know how it is when alcohol and testosterone and estrogen get all tied together."

 La Crosse always has been a destination for drinkers, with as many as eight breweries, three colleges and a downtown with so many consecutive bars it once held a Guinness world record.

-Not long ago, a reputation was nearly all La Crosse had.
+Once, a reputation was nearly all La Crosse had.
 Damage from a 1965 flood forced the city to demolish many historic buildings, turning the riverfront into an empty patch of sand.

 A new mall off the interstate drew business from downtown, and the big department stores closed.
 Even its status as a drinking town took a hit in 1999, when its last brewery closed briefly.

-But downtown La Crosse is looking spruced up these days, with new brick pavers and period street lamps.
+But downtown La Crosse is looking spruced up these days, with brick pavers and period street lamps.
 The brewery is back, partly owned by employees and renamed City Brewery for its 1858 origins.

 And there's a microbrewery in North La Crosse, where the Pearl Street Brewery produces a line of signature ales as well as handcrafted seasonal and specialty beers.

 The sand patch now is a verdant park surrounded by hotels.
 Paddlewheelers stop there to let passengers go sightseeing, evoking the era of Mark Twain, who got off a boat in 1882 and pronounced La Crosse "a choice town."